Hey, Quidco Member

 Security of your home

-You will likely need to provide the type of locks on your doors that face outside.
-And the types of alarms you have fitted.
+You will likely need to provide the type of locks on your doors that face outside, and the types of any alarms you have fitted.

 Any previous claims